Shaik-NowshinFarhana/Rock_Paper_Scissor/README.md

 # 🎮 Rock-Paper-Scissors Game with Streamlit

 A fun and interactive Rock-Paper-Scissors game built using **Python** and **Streamlit**, complete with local sound effects and a leaderboard powered by **MongoDB**.
+--

-##📝 How to Play
+## 📝 How to Play
---Enter your name.
+-Enter your name.

---Choose Rock, Paper, or Scissors.
+-Choose Rock, Paper, or Scissors.

---Click Play.
+-Click Play.

---Hear a sound based on the outcome!
+-Hear a sound based on the outcome!

---See your score and the leaderboard.
+-See your score and the leaderboard.

 ---